peteroupc/peteroupc.github.io/randomfunc.md

     END METHOD

 **Example**: Assume `list` is the following: `[0, 1, 2, 2.5, 3]`, and `weights` is the following: `[0.2, 0.8, 0.5, 0.3, 0.1]`.
 The weight for 2 is 0.5, and that for 2.5 is 0.3.
 Since 2 has a higher weight than 2.5, numbers near 2 are more likely to be chosen than numbers near 2.5 with the `ContinuousWeightedChoice` method.

+<a id=Random_Numbers_from_a_Distribution_of_Data_Points></a>
+### Random Numbers from a Distribution of Data Points

+To generate a random number (or data point) based on the distribution of a list of numbers (or data points)&mdash;

+- choose one of the numbers or points at random (see, for example, [Choosing a Random Item from a List](#Sampling_With_Replacement_Choosing_a_Random_Item_from_a_List)), and
+- add a randomized "jitter" to the chosen number or point; for example&mdash;
+    - add `Normal(0, sigma)` to the chosen number, where `sigma` is the _bandwidth_ (which should be as small as allows the estimated distribution to fit the data and remain smooth), or
+    - add a separately generated `Normal(0, sigma)` to each component of the chosen point, where `sigma` is the _bandwidth_<sup>[(4)](#Note4)</sup>.

+A detailed discussion on how to calculate bandwidth or on other possible ways to add randomized "jitter" (whose distribution is formally called a _kernel_) is outside the scope of this document.
+For further information on _kernel density estimation_, which the random number generation technique here is related to, see the Wikipedia articles on [single-variable](https://en.wikipedia.org/wiki/Kernel_density_estimation) and [multiple-variable](https://en.wikipedia.org/wiki/Multivariate_kernel_density_estimation) estimation, or a [blog post by M. Kay](http://mark-kay.net/2013/12/24/kernel-density-estimation/).

+<a id=Random_Numbers_from_an_Arbitrary_Distribution></a>
+### Random Numbers from an Arbitrary Distribution

+Many probability distributions can be defined in terms of any of the following:

+* The [_cumulative distribution function_](https://en.wikipedia.org/wiki/Cumulative_distribution_function), or _CDF_, returns, for each number, the probability for a randomly generated variable to be equal to or less than that number; the probability is in the interval [0, 1].
+* The [_probability density function_](https://en.wikipedia.org/wiki/Probability_density_function), or _PDF_, is the derivative (instantaneous rate of change) of the distribution's CDF (that is, PDF(x) = CDF&prime;(x)).
+The CDF is also defined as the _integral_ of the PDF.
+Each value of the PDF must be 0 or greater.

+If a probability distribution's **PDF is known**, one of the following techniques, among others, can be used to generate random numbers that follow that distribution.

+1. Use the PDF to calculate the weights for a number of sample points (usually regularly spaced).
+Create one list with the sampled points in ascending order (the `list`) and another list of the same size with the PDF's values at those points (the `weights`).
+Finally generate `ContinuousWeightedChoice(list, weights)` to generate a random number bounded by the lowest and highest sampled point.
+This technique can be used even if the area under the PDF isn't 1. **OR**
+2. Use [_inverse transform sampling_](https://en.wikipedia.org/wiki/Inverse_transform_sampling).
+Generate `ICDF(RNDU01ZeroOneExc())`, where `ICDF(X)` is the distribution's _inverse cumulative distribution function_ (_inverse CDF_, or inverse of the CDF) assuming the area under the PDF is 1. **OR**
+3. Use _rejection sampling_.
+Choose the lowest and highest random number to generate (`minValue` and `maxValue`, respectively) and find the maximum value of the PDF at or between those points (`maxDensity`).
+The rejection sampling approach is then illustrated with the following pseudocode, where `PDF(X)` is the distribution's PDF (see also Saucier 2000, p.
+39).
+This technique can be used even if the area under the PDF isn't 1.

+        METHOD ArbitraryDist(minValue, maxValue, maxDensity)
+             if minValue >= maxValue: return error
+             while True:
+                 x=RNDNUMEXCRANGE(minValue, maxValue)
+                 y=RNDNUMEXCRANGE(0, maxDensity)
+                 if y < PDF(x): return x
+             end
+        END METHOD

+If both **a PDF and a uniform random variable in the interval [0, 1) (`randomVariable`)** are given, then one of the following techniques can be used to generate a random number that follows that distribution:

+1. Do the same process as method 1, given earlier, except&mdash;
+    - divide the weights in the `weights` list by the sum of all weights, and
+    - use a modified version of [`ContinuousWeightedChoice`](#Continuous_Weighted_Choice) that uses `randomVariable` rather than generating a new random number. **OR**
+2. Generate`ICDF(randomVariable)`, where `ICDF(X)` is the distribution's inverse CDF (see method 2, given earlier).

+If the distribution's **CDF is known**, generate `ICDF(RNDU01ZeroOneExc())`, where `ICDF(X)` is the inverse of that CDF.

+**Note:** Further details on inverse transform sampling or on how to find integrals or inverses, as well as lists of PDFs and CDFs, are outside the scope of this page.

+<a id=Mixtures_of_Distributions></a>
+### Mixtures of Distributions

+A _mixture_ consists of two or more sampling distributions with separate probabilities of being sampled.
+To generate random content from a mixture&mdash;

+1. generate `index = DiscreteWeightedChoice(weights)`, where `weights` is a list of relative probabilities that each distribution in the mixture will be sampled, then
+2. based on the value of `index`, generate the random content from the corresponding distribution.

+**Examples:**

+- One mixture consists of two normal distributions with two different means: 1 and -1, but the mean 1 normal will be sampled 80% of the time.
+The following pseudocode shows how this mixture can be sampled:

+        index = DiscreteWeightedChoice([80, 20])
+        number = 0
+        // If index 0 was chosen, sample from the mean 1 normal if index==0: number = Normal(1, 1)
+        // Else index 1 was chosen, sample from the mean -1 normal
+        else: number = Normal(-1, 1)

+- Choosing a point uniformly at random from a complex shape (in any number of dimensions) is equivalent to sampling uniformly from a mixture of simpler shapes that make up the complex shape (here, the `weights` list holds the area of each simpler shape).
+For example, a simple closed 2D polygon can be [_triangulated_](https://en.wikipedia.org/wiki/Polygon_triangulation), or decomposed into [triangles](#Random_Point_Inside_a_Triangle), and a mixture of those triangles can be sampled.
+Triangulation is nontrivial and outside the scope of this document.
+- For generating a random integer from multiple nonoverlapping ranges of integers&mdash;
+    - each range has a weight of `(mx - mn) + 1`, where `mn` is that range's minimum and `mx` is its maximum, and
+    - the chosen range is sampled by generating `RNDINTRANGE(mn, mx)`, where `mn` is the that range's minimum and `mx` is its maximum.

+    For generating random numbers, that may or may not be integers, from nonoverlapping number ranges, each weight is `mx - mn` instead and the number is sampled by `RNDNUMEXCRANGE(mn, mx)` instead.

+<a id=Censored_and_Truncated_Distributions></a>
+### Censored and Truncated Distributions

+To sample from a _censored_ probability distribution, generate a random number from that distribution and&mdash;
+- if that number is less than a minimum threshold, use the minimum threshold instead, and/or
+- if that number is greater than a maximum threshold, use the maximum threshold instead.

+To sample from a _truncated_ probability distribution, generate a random number from that distribution and, if that number is less than a minimum threshold and/or higher than a maximum threshold, repeat this process.

+<a id=Correlated_Random_Numbers></a>
+### Correlated Random Numbers

+According to (Saucier 2000), sec.
+3.8, to generate two correlated (dependent) random variables&mdash;

+- generate two independent and identically distributed random variables `x` and `y` (for example, two `Normal(0, 1)` variables or two `RNDU01()` variables), and
+- calculate `[x, y*sqrt(1 - rho * rho) + rho * x]`, where `rho` is a _correlation coefficient_ in the interval [-1, 1] (if `rho` is 0, the variables are uncorrelated).

+Another way to generate correlated random numbers is explained in the section "[Gaussian Copula](#Gaussian_Copula)".

+<a id=Specific_Non_Uniform_Distributions></a>
+## Specific Non-Uniform Distributions

+This section contains information on some of the most common non-uniform sampling distributions.

 <a id=Dice></a>
 ### Dice